-- Each of the applicants sent a letter to the Commission primarily on the basis of Article 90 of the Staff Regulations of Officials of the European Communities (the 'Staff Regulations'), between 14 November 2000 and 5 May 2001.
+- Each of the applicants sent a letter to the Commission primarily on the basis of Article 90 of the Staff Regulations of Officials of the European Communities (the 'Staff Regulations'), between 12 November 1999 and 16 February 2000.
 The applicants cited Article 188 EA as the alternative basis for their action.
-They requested the Commission to take a decision concerning their claim for compensation for the failure by the JET Joint Undertaking, in disregard of its Statutes, to recruit them as temporary servants of the Communities. - Since they had not received a response to that request within the legal time-limit of four months, each of the applicants brought a formal complaint against the Commission, sent between 4 and 27 September 2001, under Article 90(2) of the Staff Regulations against the implied rejection of their claim. - The Commission rejected the complaints of the applicants by decision of 22 January 2002. - The applicants brought the present action by application lodged at the Court Registry on 7 May 2002. - By order of the President of the Court of First Instance of 10 September 2002, the Council was granted leave to intervene in the present proceedings in support of the Commission.
+They requested the Commission to take a decision concerning their claim for compensation for the failure by the JET Joint Undertaking, in disregard of its Statutes, to recruit them as temporary servants of the Communities.
+The Commission informed them, by letter of 14 March 2000, that it was considering their claim as being made on the basis of Article 90(1) of the Staff Regulations. - 31 Since they had not received a response to that request within the legal time-limit of four months, the applicants, through their legal adviser, brought a formal complaint against the Commission, by letter of 28 June 2000, under Article 90(2) of the Staff Regulations against the implied rejection of their claim. - That complaint, to which the Commission did not respond within the four-month time-limit mentioned in the last subparagraph of Article 90(2) of the Staff Regulations, was expressly rejected within the period prescribed for appealing against such implied rejection by Article 91(3) of the Staff Regulations, by a decision of 14 November 2000, notified to the applicants' legal adviser by fax on 17 November 2000. - 33 The applicants brought the present action by application lodged at the Court Registry on 27 February 2001.

+34 By order of the President of the Court of First Instance of 3 October 2001, the Council was granted leave to intervene in the present proceedings in support of the Commission.